Abdalrahmanmagdy99/ProjectManagement/Readme.md

 ### 1. Prerequisites

-- .NET 8 SDK installed
+- .NET 8 SDK & runtime installed
 - Postman (for testing the APIs)

 ### 2. Cloning the Repository